Skip to content

 }

-async input(msg: any) {
+async input(msg: Record<string, any>) {

 const apiKey = this.credentials?.apiKey;